ANTHRO 100 — GENERAL ANTHROPOLOGY

 3 credits.

-Course will focus on the course of human evolution beginning with the Pliocene appearance of our genus, Homo, and ending with the worldwide spread of modern Homo sapiens sapiens throughout the Old World.
-Enroll Info: ANTHRO 105, or 107, or 302, or cons inst
+Human evolution beginning with the Pliocene appearance of our genus, Homo, and ending with the worldwide spread of modern Homo sapiens throughout the world.

 ANTHRO 415 — THE ANTHROPOLOGICAL STUDY OF CHILDREN & YOUTH